zimalbabar/bank-management-system-/README.md

 ### Files

 - Ensure the following files are in the same directory as the compiled executable:
-  - `accountdetails.txt`: Used to store account details such as account number, balance, password, and user information.
+  - `account.txt`: Used to store account details such as account number, balance, password, and user information.
+  - `deposit.txt`: Used to record deposit transactions.
+  - `donation.txt`: Used to record donations.
-  - `transactiondetails.txt`: Used to record transaction details between accounts.
+  - `withdrawal.txt`: Used to record withdrawal transactions.
   *(These files will be created automatically if they don’t exist.)*

 ---